 Recognition of Academic Achievement

-Students in the program in exploratory studies are part of the intellectual community on the Boulder campus and may be pursuing admission to competitive admission programs.
+Students in the program in exploratory studies are part of the intellectual community on the Boulder campus.
 The program holds academic rigor and quality in the highest esteem and encourages students to be curious and ambitious.
-In recognition of high academic achievement, the Vice Provost for Undergraduate Education grants scholarly honors each term.
+In recognition of high academic achievement, the Dean grants scholarly honors each term.

-Students achieving a grade point average of 3.6 or higher in any given term are recognized by a letter from the Vice Provost and receive a notation on their transcript.
-Honors are based on at least 12 credit hours of coursework completed for a letter grade at CU Boulder.
+Students achieving a grade point average of 3.600 or higher in any given term are recognized by a letter from the Dean and receive a notation on their transcript.
+Honors are based on at least 12 credit-hours of coursework completed for a letter grade at CU Boulder.
 Once in a degree-granting program, students from the program in exploratory studies are encouraged to pursue honors that are recognized by each college at commencement.

 Credit Limitations and Guidelines

 Declaration of Major

 Exploratory studies students in good standing must IUT to a degree-granting program once they have completed coursework in four semesters.
 Students who have not met the requirements to IUT to a competitive program will work closely with advisors to identify programs for which they are eligible to apply.